 Above you can see the almost “front panel thick” Jeff Rowland Synergy, which at first was not part of my setup.
 Instead, the Wadia 25 DAC, and later the Wadia 861 CD player, would be connected directly to the power amps.
 This resulted in a very powerful and controlled sound, which I craved after having lived with an overly smooth sound for too long.

 First place I took the Synergy I was to JW’s setup.
-Like me, he had played with a Wadia 861 directly to his power amps and he also longed for more creamyness.
-His longing had led him back to using the Jeff Rowland Consonance preamp which added the liquidity he so craved but unfortunately also introduced some detoriorations compared to playing the Wadia directly.
+Like me, he had played with a Wadia 861 directly to his power amps and he also longed for more creaminess.
+His longing had led him back to using the Jeff Rowland Consonance preamp which added the liquidity he so craved but unfortunately also introduced some deterioration compared to playing the Wadia directly.
 When the Synergy was nicely warmed up we started listening and were amazed at the beauty now present in the sound.
 There was now so much more subtlety and a much wider soundstage with superb layering where all instruments were surrounded by an amount of space.
-There was also seemingly (how is this possible?) better low level detail, and more warmth and fluidity.
+There was also seemingly (how is this possible?) better low-level detail, and more warmth and fluidity.
 Bass was slightly less prominent now of course but still good enough and most importantly PRAT was unharmed.
 Although the Consonance had a beefier sound, the Synergy made the Consonance sound rough and low res.
 I was very happy with my Synergy I and kept it for several years.
 JW was inspired and got a Synergy IIi himself.
 The two would turn out to sound quite different from each other.
 See the Jeff Rowland Knowledge Base on this site for more info.